OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

 \subsubsection{Other Evaluation Tools}

-Beyond PCE prediction, OSCAgent incorporates complementary cheminformatics and property-evaluation tools to provide a holistic assessment of candidate molecules.
+Beyond PCE prediction, OSCAgent incorporates complementary cheminformatics and property evaluation tools to provide a holistic assessment of candidate molecules.

-\textbf{SMILES Validation.} We employ RDKit~\citep{landrum2013rdkit} to parse and sanitize SMILES strings, ensuring all generated molecules are syntactically valid and chemically feasible.
+\textbf{SMILES Validation.} We employ RDKit~\cite{landrum2013rdkit} to parse and sanitize SMILES strings, ensuring all generated molecules are syntactically valid and chemically feasible.

-\textbf{Synthetic Accessibility.} We compute the synthetic accessibility score (SAscore)~\citep{ertl2009estimation} to estimate synthesis ease, using it as a constraint to ensure proposed molecules remain practically synthesizable.
+\textbf{Synthetic Accessibility.} We compute the SAscore~\cite{ertl2009estimation} to estimate synthesis ease, using it as a constraint to ensure proposed molecules remain practically synthesizable.

 \textbf{Electronic Properties.} We train predictive models for HOMO and LUMO energy levels and use them as reference indicators, encouraging values to remain within empirically observed ranges of real OSC molecules while discouraging deviations that are too large.
-Further implementation details are provided in Appendix~\ref{apphomomodel}.

-Together, these tools complement PCE prediction by ensuring that candidate molecules are efficient, chemically valid, synthetically accessible, and aligned with key orbital energy characteristics.
+In summary, these tools complement PCE prediction by ensuring that candidate molecules are efficient, chemically valid, synthetically accessible, and aligned with key orbital energy characteristics.
 The Experimenter systematically records their outputs to guide subsequent decisions.